ysyk2021/the-role-of-strategic-thinking-in-critical-thinking-strategies-for-planning-and-executing-long-term/src/chapter-1-2.md

 By navigating these challenges and leveraging the benefits, individuals can harness the power of strategic thinking within the critical thinking process, facilitating effective planning and execution of long-term goals.

-*Suggested reading: "Strategic Thinking: A Step-by-Step Approach to Strategy" by Simon Wootton and Terry Horne.*